1/23/2019

 Chief Financial Officer

 Sure.
 I think let's try to take a step back and tell you how we think about spending capital.
-What we're doing is we're spending capital to build fiber markets where we see significant demand for small cells and continuing increases in that demand for small cells.
-What we're trying to do is pick markets where we think it's going to ultimately be very conducive for small cells.
-We will only start building in those markets when we have a contract in order to do so.
-When we think about what that new revenue generating capital expenditure looks like, the majority of it is in our fiber segment, but the vast majority of that is going in to build small cell systems.
-Having said that, those small cell systems include fiber that, as Jay was pointing out earlier, will put us in a position to go after some fiber solutions business that we're really interested in within those markets because it will likely be that the small cell deployment is close to where we want it to be.
-And that's where that fiber solutions business will come as well.
-But to your specific point on what the revenue timing is, since the vast majority of that is for fiber, I mean it is for small cells, the fiber to support small cells, it's an 18 to 24 month on average deployment cycle, which means that the capital will come in through the course of that 18 to 24 months before we see the revenue come in from it.
-But there's not going to be a case where we're spending capital in hope that someday we'll get revenue on it.
+What we're doing is we're spending capital to build fiber in markets where we see significant demand for small cells and continuing increases in that demand for small cells.
+So what we're trying to do is pick markets where we think it's going to ultimately be very conducive for small cells.
+And we will only start building in those markets when we have a contract in order to do so.
+So when we think about what that new capital expenditure, revenue generating capital expenditure looks like, the majority of it is in our fiber segment, but the vast majority of that is going in to build small cell systems.
+Having said that, those small cell systems include fiber that, as Jay was pointing out earlier, will put us in a position to go after some fiber solutions business that we're really interested in within those markets because it will likely be that the small cell deployment is close to where that fiber solutions business will come as well.
+But to your specific point on what the revenue timing is, since the vast majority of that is for fiber, I mean, is for small cells, the fiber to support small cells, It's an 18 to 24 month on average deployment cycle, which means that the capital will come in through the course of that 18 to 24 months before we see the revenue come in from it.
+But there's not going to be a case where we're spending capital and hope that someday we'll get revenue on it.
 Got it.
 Thanks.

 speaker